asagar60/Udacity-SCND-Programming-a-Real-Self-Driving-Car/README.md

 Goal
 ---
 The car follows a smooth trajectory and performs its maneuvers smoothly within the advised thresholds of acceleration and jerk.
-It detects traffic lights with a x% of accuracy and responds to the traffic lights accordingly.
+It detects traffic lights with a higher accuracy and responds to the traffic lights accordingly.

 ## Output